Nakba Day

 Nakba Day (ذكرى النكبة) is the day of commemoration for the Nakba, also known as the Palestinian Catastrophe, which comprised the destruction of Palestinian society and homeland in 1948, and the permanent displacement of a majority of the Palestinian people.
-It is generally commemorated on 15 May, the Gregorian calendar date of the Israeli Declaration of Independence in 1948.
+It is generally commemorated on 15 May, the day after the Gregorian calendar date of the Israeli Declaration of Independence on 14 May 1948.
 For Palestinians, it is an annual day of commemoration of the displacement that preceded and followed Israel's establishment.

 The day was officially inaugurated by Yasser Arafat in 1998, though the date had been unofficially used for protests since as early as 1949.

 Timing

 Nakba Day is generally commemorated on 15 May, the day after the Gregorian calendar date for Israel's Independence.
 In Israel, Nakba Day events have been held by some Arab citizens on Yom Ha'atzmaut (Israel's Independence Day), which is celebrated in Israel on the Hebrew calendar date (5 Iyar or shortly before or after).
 Because of the differences between the Hebrew and the Gregorian calendars, Independence Day and the official 15 May date for Nakba Day usually only coincide every 19 years.